 Rinse your dog thoroughly with warm water.

 If you’re still noticing a fishy smell, it’s time to consult your veterinarian.
 There could be an underlying medical condition that’s causing the odor.
 Your vet will be able to determine if that’s the case and provide treatment accordingly.
-In the meantime, continue using either the vinegar or baking soda baths to help mask the odor.
+In the meantime, continue using either vinegar or baking soda baths to help mask the odor.

 How to Prevent Fishy Smell In Dogs